Proven-Paradox/shaper-system/Handbook.md

 **Dash** [Wanderer]
 When you move as a Major action, you can choose to move two squares instead of one.

-**Elusive Target** [Wanderer]
-On a turn where you’ve moved, the first attack or spell against you has Bane with an intensity equal to 11 - your Hero Tier[l].
-(Bane 10 at Hero Tier 1, Bane 9 at Hero Tier 2, and so on.)
-This caps at Bane 7 when you reach Hero Tier 4.

 **First to Act** [Ambusher]
 Increase your Initiative modifier by your Hero Tier.
 Also, you gain Boon 2 on Initiative rolls.

 **Follow Up** [Dervish]
 If you strike a foe with an Attack or Spell, mark that foe for a Follow Up.
 If you strike a marked foe again in the same round, you deal additional damage equal to your Finesse (after Multipliers are applied).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

-**Freedom of Movement** [Wanderer]
-Any attacks or checks made against you that would limit your movement (such as Grappling attacks, Abilities that apply the Staggered or Prone conditions, and the like) are made at Bane 8.
-//Need to develop this one more as I lay out more conditions.
-This works for now.

 **Hit and Run** [Harrier]
 When you use a melee range Attack, you can move one square as part of the Attack.
 You can do this before or after making the Attack.

-**Long Shot** [Harrier]
-If you target a foe with an Attack or Spell from at least Medium distance, you deal additional damage equal to your Finesse (after Multipliers are applied).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

-**Momentum** [Dervish]
-Every time you successfully hit a target with an attack, you gain a point of Momentum.
-Your attacks do additional damage equal to your Momentum (after Multipliers are applied).
-Your Momentum resets at the start of your turn.
-If you utilize an attack that hits multiple targets, you choose what order the targets are struck (meaning you can hit the target you want to do the most damage to last in order to hit with maximum Momentum).

 **One Against Many** [Dervish]
 When you strike a foe for the first time in a round with a single target Attack or Spell, you gain a point of One Against Many.
 If you attack a different target in the same round, you increase your Physical or Mental Attack by your One Against Many stacks.

-**Prepared Strike** [Ambusher]
-Attacks you make against targets who have not yet acted in combat have Boon 2.
-The Boon amount increases every Hero Tier (to Boon 3 at Tier 2, Boon 4 at Tier 3, and so on).

 **Safe Strike** [Harrier]
 If you have Cover or are in the same space as an ally who has Taunt, any damage you deal on your turn is increased by your Finesse (after applying multipliers).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

-**Waylay** [Ambusher]
-If you strike a target who has not yet acted in combat, your damage multiplier on the target increases by your Hero Tier.

 ## Tough Lessons
 These are techniques and traits that help a hero take hits for the team or punish foes for attacking them.